-My research broadly falls under the areas of transnational cinema, media theory and popular music.
-In terms of the former, I have especially developed an international profile in European cinemas.
-This is evident from my numerous book chapters and journal articles in this field, including my articles for Studies in French Cinema and Framework, as well as a chapter on the Polish New Wave in the Blackwell Companion to Eastern European Cinemas (2012).
-My international reputation in the field was further developed through my co-editorship of the Studies in Eastern European Cinema that quickly became the leading journal in this field.
-This transnational focus also informed my monograph on the cinema of Raúl Ruiz, Impossible Cartographies (2013), which was the first comprehensive academic work in English on this important filmmaker.
-I am also a media theorist, especially in the fields of media ecology and media archaeology, as well as in digital media.
-In terms of the former, this methodology informed the special “Unnatural Ecologies” issue of Fibreculture I co-edited with Jussi Parikka, which has been widely cited and has had a significant impact on the field.
-In media archaeology, my most significant contribution is my monograph, Guerrilla Networks (2018), the culmination of my media archaeological research to date, which was published by Amsterdam University Press.
-I have been invited to present my media research in Brazil, the US, Canada, Australia and Germany, as well as in the UK.
+Michael Goddard’s research broadly falls under the areas of transnational cinema, media theory and popular music.
+In terms of the former, he has especially developed an international profile in European cinemas.
+This is evident from his numerous book chapters and journal articles in this field, including his articles for Studies in French Cinema and Framework, as well as a chapter on the Polish New Wave in the Blackwell Companion to Eastern European Cinemas (2012).
+His international reputation in the field was further developed through his co-editorship of the Studies in Eastern European Cinema that quickly became the leading journal in this field.
+This transnational focus also informed Michael’s monograph on the cinema of Raúl Ruiz, Impossible Cartographies (2013), which was the first comprehensive academic work in English on this important filmmaker.
+He is also a media theorist, especially in the fields of media ecology and media archaeology, as well as in digital media.
+In terms of the former, this methodology informed the special “Unnatural Ecologies” issue of Fibreculture Michael co-edited with Jussi Parikka, which has been widely cited and has had a significant impact on the field.
+In media archaeology, Michael’s most significant contribution is his monograph, Guerrilla Networks (2018), the culmination of his media archaeological research to date, which was published by Amsterdam University Press.
+Michael has been invited to present my media research in Brazil, the US, Canada, Australia and Germany, as well as in the UK.

 Film and Media